MUNTERS RETIREMENT BENEFITS SCHEME STATEMENT OF INVESTMENT PRINCIPLES November 2021

 Should the investments need to be realised, the following terms historically applied:

 The Trustees believe that their main duty, reflected in their investment objectives, is to protect the financial interests of the Scheme’s members.
 The Trustees believe that environmental, social and governance (“ESG”) considerations (including but not limited to climate change) and stewardship in the selection, retention and realisation of their investments is an integral part of this duty and can contribute to the generation of good investment returns.
 Legislation requires that the Trustees form a view of the length of time that they consider is needed for the funding of future benefits by the investments of the Scheme.
-The Trustees recognise that this is a hybrid scheme with an ageing membership and no active members but with no current plans to wind up or buy out members’ liabilities.
-Consequently they believe that an appropriate time horizon is potentially in excess of 10 years.
+The Trustees recognise that this is a hybrid scheme with an ageing membership and no active members.
+Consequently, they believe that an appropriate time horizon is potentially in excess of 10 years.

 The Trustees have elected to invest member assets in multiple asset classes at one manager in pooled funds and therefore it is difficult to directly influence the ESG policies, including the day-to-day application of voting rights, of the funds in which they invest.
 However, the Trustees will consider manager policies in any future choice of provider/manager and will deepen their understanding of their existing manager’s policies by reviewing these at least annually.
-They are keen that the Investent Manager is a signatory of the UN Principles of Responsible Investment, which is currently the case.
+They are keen that the Investment Manager is a signatory of the UN Principles of Responsible Investment, which is currently the case.